 The wireless network adapters of the PCs were manually configured for a nominal rate of 54 Mbps.
-No encryption was used.
-Transmit and receive rates were monitored in the AP during the experiments.
-They were typically 54 Mbps.
-For every TCP packet size in the range 0.25k-64k bytes, and for every corresponding UDP datagram size in the same range, data were acquired for Open 4N-PTMP and PTP links at OSI levels 1 (physical layer) and 4 (transport layer) using the setup of Fig. 1.
+WEP encryption was activated in the AP and the wireless network adapters of the PCs.
+Transmit and receive rates were typically 54 Mbps, as monitored in the AP.
+For every TCP packet size in the range 0.25k-64k bytes, and for every corresponding UDP datagram size in the same range, data were acquired for WEP 4N-PTMP and PTP links at OSI levels 1 (physical layer) and 4 (transport layer) using the setup of Fig. 1.
 For every TCP packet size an average TCP throughput was calculated from a series of experiments.
-This value was considered as the bandwidth parameter for every corresponding UDP test, giving average jitter and average percentage datagram loss.
+This value was taken as the bandwidth parameter for every corresponding UDP test, giving average jitter and average percentage datagram loss.

 At OSI level 1, signal to noise ratios (SNR, in dB) and noise levels (N, in dBm) were obtained in the AP.
 Typical values are shown in Fig. 2.
-The links exhibited good, high, SNR values.
-The main average TCP and UDP results are summarized in Table I, for Open 4N-PTMP and PTP links.
-The statistical analysis, including calculations of confidence intervals, was made as in [22].
-In Fig. 3 polynomial fits were made (shown as y versus x), using the Excel worksheet, to the TCP throughput data both for both links, where R2 is the coefficient of determination.
+The links had good, high, SNR values.
+The main average TCP and UDP results are summarized in Table I, for WEP 4N-PTMP and PTP links.
+The statistical analysis, including calculations of confidence intervals, was made as in [23].
+In Fig. 3 polynomial fits were made (shown as y versus x), using the Excel worksheet, to the TCP throughput data both for both links, where R^2 is the coefficient of determination.
 It gives the goodness of fit.
-If it is 1.0 it means a perfect fit to data.
+It is 1.0 for a perfect fit to data.
 It was found that, on average, the best TCP throughputs are for PTP links (Table I).
-There is a very significant degradation to 23% in passing from PTP to 4N-PTMP.
+In passing from PTP to 4N-PTMP throughput reduces to 23%.
 This is due to increase of processing requirements for the AP, so as to maintain links between the PCs.
-Fig. 3 shows that there is a fair increase in TCP throughput with packet size.
-For small packets there is a large overhead, as there are small amounts of data that are sent in comparison to the protocol components.
-The role of the frame is very heavy in Wi-Fi.
+Fig. 3 shows a fair increase in TCP throughput with packet size.
+Small packets give a large overhead, due to small amounts of data that are sent in comparison to the protocol components.
+Frame has a very heavy role in Wi-Fi.
 For larger packets, overhead decreases; the amount of sent data overcomes the protocol components.

-In Figs. 4-5, the data points representing jitter and percentage datagram loss were joined by smoothed lines.
+In Figs. 4 and 5, the data points of jitter and percentage datagram loss were joined by smoothed lines.
+The vertical axes have log 10 scales.
 It was found that, on average, the best jitter performance is for PTP links.
-Let us note a large error bar mainly in the 8k data point of the 4N-PTMP curve (Fig. 4), that needs further investigation.
+There are large error bars mainly in the 8k, 16k, 32k data points of the 4N-PTMP curve (Fig. 4), needing further investigations.
 For PTP it can be seen that, for small sized datagrams, jitter is small.
 There are small delays in sending datagrams.
 Latency is also small.
 For larger datagram sizes jitter increases.

-Concerning average percentage datagram loss. performances were found on average significantly better for PTP than for 4N-PTMP links (Table I).
-This is due to increase of processing requirements for the AP, for maintaining links between two PCs.
-Let us note a large error bar mainly in the 8k data point of the 4N-PTMP curve, that needs further investigation.
-Fig. 5 generally shows larger percentage datagram losses for small sized datagrams, when the amounts of data to send are small in comparison to the protocol components.
+Concerning average percentage datagram loss, performances were found on average significantly better for PTP than for 4N-PTMP links (Table I).
+There are large error bars mainly in the 16k, 32k data points of the 4N-PTMP curve, needing further investigations.
+Fig. 5, mainly for 4N-PTMP, shows larger percentage datagram losses for small sized datagrams, when the amounts of data to send are small in comparison to the protocol components.
 There is considerable processing of frame headers and buffer management.
 For larger datagrams, percentage datagram loss is lower.
 However, large UDP segments originate fragmentation at the IP datagram level, leading to higher losses.